ccpintoiu/data-journey/.journey/tutorial.neos.md

 ### Set up cloud environment

-Initilize your account and project
+Initialize your account and project

 <walkthrough-info-message>If you are using the Google Cloud Shell you can skip this step of initalization.
 Continue with setting the project.</walkthrough-info-message>